-- 3.1 The following procedures site safety provisions must be followed in mobilizing, set up and operation of the drilling rig: - O Drilling contractor to confirm with Waterline the day before mobilization to site that the drill and equipment is ready.
-Waterline will confirm with the Town that all utility locates are complete - Move in and rig up drilling rig and auxiliary equipment on site (first drilling location will be determined during the site inspection).
-Prior to initiating drilling, carry out detailed rig inspection and report any unsafe conditions to consultant - Properly define the exclusion zone around all equipment to ensure that no public or unauthorized personel can walk through the working area.
-The drilling set up will be consistent with the drawing included in Appendix C - Hold a pre-drilling safety meeting with the rig crew and all consultants on site to discuss the Hazardous Operations and drilling program - Certified driller to be onsite at all times during drilling
+- 3.1 The following procedures site safety provisions must be followed in mobilizing, set up and operation of the drilling rig: - The drilling contractor to confirm with Waterline the day before mobilization to site that the drill and equipment is ready.
+Waterline will confirm with the Town that the daylighting of the waterline is completed and that the containment bin is onsite. - Move in and rig up drilling rig and auxiliary equipment on site.
+Prior to initiating drilling, the drilling contractor will carry out a detailed rig inspection and report any unsafe conditions to consultant. - Properly define the exclusion zone around all equipment to ensure that no public or unauthorized personel can walk through the working area.
+The drilling set up will be consistent with the drawing included in Appendix C. - Hold a pre-drilling safety meeting to discuss the Hazardous Operations and drilling program. - Certified driller to be onsite at all times during drilling.